LIT-Protocol/developer-guides-code/siws-accs/browser/README.md

       - In order to pay for this, the corresponding Ethereum account must have Lit Test Tokens.
 If you do not have any, you can get some from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/)
     - Create a Lit Capacity Credit delegation Auth Sig
     - Create Lit Session Signatures for the request to the Lit network to execute a Lit Action that authenticates the SIWS message and check for authorization by executing the Access Control Conditions
-- This code example uses Node.js and Yarn, please have these installed before running the example
+- This code example uses Node.js, Yarn, and Deno please have these installed before running the example
 - The code example also expects the [Phantom wallet browser extension](https://chromewebstore.google.com/detail/phantom/bfnaelmomeimhlpmgjnjophhpkkoljpa?hl=en) to be installed and setup with a Solana wallet

 ## Installation and Setup